nabu-platform/triton/readme.md

 To add to the "something you have" (the certs), you can also add "something you know".
 This is not enforced by the Triton server, instead it is the password that is used to securely store your certificate, meaning it is entirely handled by the client.

+# Folder Layout

+Triton needs a number of folders to operate, if you configure nothing, the defaults will be used.
+The defaults are the triton client are located in a hidden folder ``.triton-client`` which resides in your home folder whereas the default for the server is ``.triton-server``.

+## Configuration

+Triton needs a configuration folder where it stores things like the keystore.
+This can be configured using ``triton.folder.config`` and defaults to the root of the hidden folder.

+## Scripts

+Triton needs a folder to store and use glue scripts.
+This can be configured by setting ``triton.folder.scripts``.
+It defaults to a subfolder "scripts" of the hidden folder.

 # Name